Bayesian Surrogates for Risk-Aware Pre-Assessment of Aging Bridge Portfolios: Methods

 \textbf{Bayesian surrogate.} We train three BNNs $\mathcal{B}_\theta$, one per compliance factor, adopting stochastic variational inference, approximating the true posterior as a product of independent Gaussian distributions for each model parameter $\theta$ following the mean-field approximation \cite{murphy2012machine} and using Gaussian priors $p(\theta)=\mathcal{N}(0,\,0.1I)$.
 The objective function, derived by maximizing the evidence lower bound (ELBO) \cite{blundell2015weightuncertaintyNN}, combines a KL divergence regularization term with an enhanced, domain-adapted weighted MSLE:

 where $D$ is a set of training samples, $y$ is the true value, and $\mu_i(\hat{y})$ is the mean predicted value.
-The wMSLE heavily penalises $\eta$-values $\approx 1$, focusing learning near the decision boundary.
+The wMSLE heavily penalizes $\eta$-values $\approx 1$, focusing learning near the decision boundary.
 The predictive mean $\mu$ and uncertainty $\sigma$ are estimated using 20 forward passes during training and 1000 at inference.
-In addition to the regularization during training, to further improve alignment between predicted and observed uncertainties, we apply a simple post-hoc rescaling of the predictive standard deviations by a constant factor $\kappa$.
-Finally, to enable deployment when detailed information from drawings is unavailable, we use Kernel SHAP to rank input features by importance and perform reduced-input inference by sampling missing features with LHS and propagating them through the trained BNNs.
+In addition to regularization during training, to further improve alignment between predicted and observed uncertainties, we apply post-hoc rescaling of the predictive standard deviations by a constant factor $\kappa$.
+Finally, to enable deployment when detailed structural information is unavailable, we use Kernel SHAP \cite{NIPS2017_7062} to rank input features by importance and perform reduced-input inference by sampling missing features with LHS and propagating them through the trained BNNs.